-Family Leave Insurance provides New Jersey workers cash benefits for up to six weeks to bond with a newborn or newly placed adoptive, or foster child, or to provide care for a seriously ill or injured family member.
+Family Leave Insurance provides New Jersey workers cash benefits for up to twelve weeks to bond with a newborn or newly placed adoptive, or foster child, or to provide care for a seriously ill (including COVID-19) or injured loved one.

 - You can apply online, which is the easiest way to apply for benefits.
 Once you submit your application, you will get immediate confirmation that we received it.

 - You can download, print, and fill out a paper application (FL-1), and mail it back to us at Division of Temporary Disability & Family Leave Insurance, P.O.
 Box 387, Trenton, NJ 08625-0387, or fax it to 609-984-4138.